nginx/unit-docs/source/installation.rst

 .. note::

-   Mind that running Unit populates its :samp:`state` directory; this prevents the script from executing, so this script-based initialization must occur before you run Unit within your derived image.
+   Mind that running Unit even once populates its :samp:`state` directory; this prevents the script from executing, so this script-based initialization must occur before you run Unit within your derived image.

-This comes in handy if you want to tie Unit to a certain application configuration for later use.
-For ad-hoc initialization, you can simply mount a directory with configuration files to a container at startup:
+This feature comes in handy if you want to tie Unit to a certain app configuration for later use.
+For ad-hoc initialization, you can mount a directory with configuration files to a container at startup:

 .. code-block:: console